 Mike Isabella is the Chef/Owner of Graffiato, which opened in June 2011 in the Chinatown neighborhood of Washington, DC.

-Mike Isabella is the Chef/Owner of Graffiato, which opened in June 2011 in the Chinatown neighborhood of Washington, DC.
 The 130-seat Italian-inspired spot features small plates, locally cured meats, artisanal pizzas and pastas with seasonal ingredients influenced by the food Chef Isabella grew up eating in New Jersey prepared by his Italian American grandmother.

 Before opening Graffiato, Chef Isabella was the executive chef of Jose Andres' Zaytinya.
-During his three-year tenure Chef Isabella generated accolades and national attention for Washington, DC's Mediterranean powerhouse restaurant.
+During his three-year tenure, Chef Isabella generated accolades and national attention for Washington, DC's Mediterranean powerhouse restaurant.

-Outside the kitchen, Chef Isabella appeared on Season Six of Top Chef and he was the runner-up on Top Chef All-Stars.
-In spring 2012, Chef Isabella plans to open Bandolero, a modern Mexican restaurant in Georgetown, and in fall 2012 he will publish his first cookbook with Da Capo Lifelong Books titled, Flavors from a Jersey Italian.
+Outside the kitchen, Chef Isabella appeared on season six of Bravo's "Top Chef" and he was the runner-up on "Top Chef All-Stars".
+In spring 2012, Chef Isabella opened Bandolero, a modern Mexican restaurant in Georgetown, and in fall 2012 he published his first cookbook with Da Capo Lifelong Books titled, Flavors from a Jersey Italian.